 Your primary financial goal throughout your work years is to amass enough in savings to support that plan—to sock away enough money to support your lifestyle without a steady paycheck.
 But saving as much money as possible is just the beginning: You’ll also need to account for taxes, determine which investments will best grow your money, account for other sources of retirement income, and plan for retirement expenses.

 Investing Your Savings

-So what should you invest in?
-Stocks, mostly—especially when you’re younger.
-Investing in the stock market is the best, most consistent way to grow your money, and money invested in the stock market has grown, on average, between 7 and 10 percent a year (depending on how you do the math).
-Of course, the stock market is not without its risks, and sometimes it goes down.
-That’s why a mostly-stock portfolio is best when you’re younger, and you’ve got time to make up any losses you might incur in the market.
-As you grow older, you should allocate more of your savings toward safer investments like bonds, so you don’t risk losing a bunch of money in the market just before you retire.
+Percentages aside, a mostly-stock portfolio is best to use when you’re younger, allowing you to make up any losses you might incur in the market.
+As you grow older, you should allocate more of your savings toward safer investments like bonds or metals, so you don’t risk losing a bunch of money in the market just before you retire.

 Your Retirement Income and Expenses

 The money that amasses in your retirement accounts will eventually form the basis of your retirement income; once you reach retirement age, you can begin withdrawing money from those accounts as income.